Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

-\paragraph{Analysis of Peer Reviews} Prior works have analyzed peer reviews for a multitude of aspects, like uncertainty~\cite{10.1145/3529372.3533300}, politeness~\cite{politepeer}, and sentiment~\cite{Chakraborty_2020}.
-However, given that science as a whole and especially peer review relies to a large extent on convincing peers, large efforts have been spent on understanding arguments or argument-related aspects (e.g., substantiation of arguments) in peer review artifacts~\cite[e.g., ][]{Fromm2021,hua-etal-2019-argument}.
-Here, most approaches leveraged pre-trained language models.
+Prior works have analyzed peer reviews for a multitude of aspects, like uncertainty~\cite{10.1145/3529372.3533300}, politeness~\cite{politepeer}, and sentiment~\cite{Chakraborty_2020}.
+However, given that science as a whole and especially peer review relies to a large extent on convincing peers, large efforts have been spent on understanding arguments or argument-related aspects (e.g., substantiation of arguments) in peer review artifacts~\cite[e.g.,][]{Fromm2021,hua-etal-2019-argument}.
+Here, most approaches have used pre-trained language models.
 For instance, \citet{hua-etal-2019-argument} work on mining the arguments in peer reviews using conditional random fields, LSTMs, and BERT.
-In contrast, \citet{guo-etal-2023-automatic} and \citet{Fromm2021} fully rely on (domain adjusted) pre-trained language models for argument mining like SciBERT, ArgBERT, and PeerBERT. \citet{cheng-etal-2020-ape} leverage multi-task learning approaches based on LSTMs and BERT.
-In a similar vein, \citet{purkayastha-etal-2023-exploring} study the generation of rebuttals for author-reviewer discussions based on Jiu-Jitsu argumentation, a specific theory in argumentation theory. \todo{SE: where's the recent SOTA?}
+In contrast, \citet{guo-etal-2023-automatic} and \citet{Fromm2021} fully rely on (domain-adjusted) pre-trained language models for argument mining: SciBERT, ArgBERT, and PeerBERT. \citet{cheng-etal-2020-ape} leverage multi-task learning approaches based on LSTMs and BERT.
+In a similar vein, \citet{purkayastha-etal-2023-exploring} study the generation of rebuttals for author--reviewer discussions based on jiu-jitsu argumentation, a specific argumentation theory.